 As former director of the BMT Survivorship Clinic at Mayo Clinic, Dr. Hashmi's ultimate vision is the establishment of multidisciplinary survivorship clinics for post-transplant and post-cancer treatment care, so that patients are not lost in transition after finishing active treatments.

-- Chair, Survivorship Special Interest Group, American Society for Blood and Marrow Transplantation (ASBMT), 2016
+- Chair, Survivorship Special Interest Group, American Society for Blood and Marrow Transplantation, 2016

-- Member, Diversity and Health Disparities Group, National Marrow Donor Program, 2014
+- Member, Education Committee, PEAG, National Marrow Donor Program, 2014

 - Director, Long-Term Follow-Up Clinic for Blood and Marrow Transplant Survivors, Mayo Clinic, 2012